cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/xds.md

 ### Client-side

-To use a xds-enabled Kitex client, you should specify `destService` using the URL of your target service and add one option `xdssuite.NewClientSuite()`.
+To use a xds-enabled Kitex client, you should specify `destService` using the URL of your target service and add one option `xdssuite.NewClientOption()`.

 ```
 // "github.com/kitex-contrib/xds/xdssuite"
-xdssuite.NewClientSuite()
+xdssuite.NewClientOption()
 ```

 - The URL of the target service should be in the format, which follows the format in [Kubernetes](https://kubernetes.io/):